dragos/dragos-vscode-scala/README.md

 - scala: A Typescript-based Scala extension (language client).
 Ideally it will be ported to Scala.js
 - ensime-lsp: An implementation of the Language Server based on Ensime

 The language server may be backed up by [ensime](http://ensime.github.io/) or directly by the presentation compiler.
-Ideally, the language server ca be used as a basis for implementing support for any language, not just Scala.
+Ideally, the language server can be used as a basis for implementing support for any language, not just Scala.

 # How to try it out